With the warming weather, our thoughts turn to flea markets, yard sales, thrifting and flipping furniture.

 Not only is it solid wood, which is hard to come by these days, but with a little work it can become a piece that you’ll treasure.

-Of course scouring the online classifieds is another great way to find furniture to flip.
+Of course scouring the online classifieds is another great way to find furniture.

-For instance Steph picked this locker bed for $40.
+For instance Steph found this locker bed for $40.

 And the bed was in great shape too!